SowmiyaBoopathi/e-commerse/README.md

-# e-commerse
+# E-commerse-website
-e-commerse website using html and css only
+it is made using html and css